 While there may be a debate about the extent of these hazards, the evidence seems conclusive that, minimally, all PTFE coatings do carry health risks with high heat and prolonged use.
 With so many great alternatives on the market, I see no reason why I would take a chance on my family’s safety and risk widespread environmental harm to use a PTFE coated pan.

-If you are looking for an alternative with no safety risks, consider investing in some Lodge cast iron pans.
+If you are looking for an alternative with no safety risks, consider investing in some cast iron pans.
 Once properly seasoned, these pans will provide a natural non stick surface and are virtually indestructible.
 If you are looking for a lighter weight option, ceramic pans are a safe Teflon pan alternative.
 Stainless steel might be the safest and longest lasting, I own pans over 20 years that still work great, but they take practice to get right.

-Seasoning a cast iron isn’t as hard as you think
+Seasoning a cast iron is easier than you think.

 Slick Marketing Non-Stick Pots and Pans

 Most of the time I just go to the FAQ on the manufacturer’s website, if they have one, and look up PTFE.
-Or even search their site with Google (pro tip: Google search this exact phrase, “PTFE site:hexclad.com” and you’ll see results only from Hexclad’s website).
-Change out “hexclad.com” for any other cookware manufacturer to look it up yourself.
-Warning, some manufacturers don’t provide any information about the non-stick material, but that doesn’t mean they don’t use PTFE.
+Some manufacturers don’t provide any information about the non-stick material, but that doesn’t mean they don’t use PTFE.

 Short-chain perfluoroalkyl acids: environmental concerns and a regulatory strategy under REACH.
 By Stephan Brendel, Éva Fetter, Claudia Staude, Lena Vierke, and Annegret Biegel-Engler